-Sue Fayard, Degree Auditorand Tracking Specialist Sandra C. Carter, Degree Auditorand Tracking Specialist Joyce Sanders, Graduate Reader The University of Southern Mississippi 118 College Drive #5024 Hattiesburg, MS 39406-0001 (601) 266-4369
+Sandra C. Carter, Degree Auditor and Tracking Specialist Sue Fayard, Degree Auditor and Tracking Specialist Joyce Sanders, Graduate Reader The University of Southern Mississippi 118 College Drive #5024 Hattiesburg, MS 39406-0001 (601) 266-4369

-The degree auditors and tracking specialists maintain the plan of study, advising transcripts, processes all milestone information (e.g., comprehensive exam results) and changes of grades, and does the final degree audit before posting the degree.
+The degree auditors and tracking specialists maintain the plan of study, advising transcripts, process all milestone information (e.g., comprehensive exam results) and grade changes, and do the final degree audit before posting the degree.
 The graduate reader manages the processing of theses and dissertations from initial committee appointments to the final proofreading.
 The reader also sends copies of the theses and dissertations to the bindery.
 See www.usm.edu/graduatestudies for specific information on plan of study forms, deadlines, and dissertation/thesis guidelines.